// Tools

 agents update

 Update an existing agent.
-Supported fields for update are name, description, and max-concurrent.
-At least one must be provided.
+At least one of the supported fields must be provided.

 bash